 The rocky intertidal zone is a key feature along the coastal region of the California Current ecosystem.
 The Multi-Agency Rocky Intertidal Network and the Partnership for Interdisciplinary Studies of Coastal Oceans have done extensive research work in Oregon's rocky intertidal zone.

 The Oregon coast contains the largest expanse of coastal sand dunes in North America and one of the largest expanses of temperate coastal sand dunes in the world.
 Major stretches of the beach in the Pacific North West have shifted from accretion to erosion dominated shorelines.
 The U.S. Geological Survey is conducting a comprehensive monitoring effort to study the change.
-The study can be found here.

 Oregon has five marine reserves; Cape Falcon, Cascade Head, Otter Rock, Cape Perpetua, and Redfish Rocks.
 These marine reserves were created to conserve marine habitats and biodiversity.
 They also serve as living laboratories where we can learn about Oregon’s nearshore ocean environment and the effects that protections — no fishing and conservation — have over time on the marine environment.
 This research is helping inform how we can best manage our coastal waters into the future.
 Find out more about the science being conducted by the ODFW Marine Reserves Program and their partners.